DimEvil/tutorial-qgis-maxent/README.md

 ![data-prep5](https://github.com/dimevil/tutorial-qgis-maxent/blob/master//screenshots/Qgis_data-prep-clip-raster1.PNG)

-- Next, go to **`Processing > Toolbox`** menu, which opens the `Processing Toolbox` panel.
-Search for the `Clip raster with polygon` function under the SAGA geoalgorithms and select this function.
+  - next, go to **`Processing > Toolbox`** menu, which opens the `Processing Toolbox` panel.
+  - search for the `Clip raster with polygon` function under the SAGA geoalgorithms and select this function.
 This will open the **`Clip Raster with Polygon`** dialog box.

-+ Under the `Input` drop-down menu, click `...` and navigate through your working directory and select one of the raster layers, say **biol1_210.tif**.
+  - Under the `Input` drop-down menu, click `...` and navigate through your working directory and select one of the raster layers, say **biol1_210.tif**.
-+ Under the `Polygons` input line, select the **box1.shp** shapefile (or the training region shapefile) from the drop-down menu.
+  - under the `Polygons` input line, select the **box1.shp** shapefile (or the training region shapefile) from the drop-down menu.
 The rasters will be clipped using the extent of this polygon.
 Alternatively, choose the training region you created.

 You can also find the processed files here:

 [Box1](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/shp/box/box1.shp)
 [TrainingArea](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/shp/trainingRegionFlanders/papilio_trainingRegionFlandersWGS84.shp)

-Under the `Clipped` input line, click `...` and select **`Save to File`** from the menu to save the file in your working directory using the same file name, the output file type is **.tif** .
+  - under the `Clipped` input line, click `...` and select **`Save to File`** from the menu to save the file in your working directory using the same file name, the output file type is **.tif** .
 Later we need to convert this file to *.ASC as this is the file type requirement used by MaxEnt.
 Then, click `Run` to generate the clipped raster file, **biol1_210.tif**.

-    Repeat this for all other raster layers by following the same process.
+  *Repeat this for all other raster layers by following the same process.*

 # Converting the Tif files into *.asc files